§ Sector — Labeling

 Identify products and access their information without seeing them.

-A quick look at how NaviLens codes printed on packaging allow a blind or low-vision person to recognise the product, read ingredients and expiry date independently, scanning with their phone from any angle.
+A quick look at how NaviLens codes printed on packaging allow a blind or low-vision person to recognize the product, read ingredients and expiration date independently, scanning with their phone from any angle.

 § Compliance